hytechclub/cs-102/Collections/ListsPractice.md

 List<List<string>> attendanceDays = new List<List<string>>();
 ```

-Create a program that allows a teacher to keep track of the absences across multiple days.
-This should be a menu-based application.
-The teacher should be able to:
+**Create a program that allows a teacher to keep track of the absences across multiple days.** This should be a menu-based application.
+The teacher should be able to do the following:

 #### Add a new daily entry to the main `List`
 Create a new `List<string` object for the current day, and add it to the `List<List<string>>`.